stnevans/aom-rcx-tools/README.md

 ## Known issues
 - If someone loses in a manner other than resigning we can't detect their loss
 - We can't detect if someone actually researched something or just clicked on it.
-Not sure if it's possible to do so at all.
 - Recs that start from midway during a game are not supported.
 ## Todo
-- Verify games with observers work properly.
-As of now, I think the player names/civs may be incorrect.
+- Verify games with observers work properly, especially AoT multiple observers.
 To be fair, the Aom:EE also has a bug where you start as the wrong player in (some?) recorded games with observers.
 - Make it so if you disconnect it counts as a loss or game not ended depending on state of other team.
 - Make techtree voobly compatible.